Best startup business funding

-Why one lender won't fund your startup
+Why one funder won't fund your startup

 📦

-One lender = built for established
+One funder = built for established

 Their box wants two years and strong credit.
 As a startup, you're an automatic no — no matter how strong your early revenue looks.